As an Oregon landlord, understanding the Fair Housing Act is critical when operating an ethical and successful property renting business.

 Gender Identity

-The FHA in Oregon does not allow the landlord to deny someone housing because of their gender, either explicitly or implicitly.
+The FHA in Oregon does not allow the landlord to deny someone the opprunity to rent because of their gender, either explicitly or implicitly.
 This includes denying housing and suggesting a particular unit is safer for one gender or dangerous for another.

 Family Status

-Landlords cannot deny someone housing just because they have children or are expecting a child.
-Landlords must also make reasonable accommodations to accommodate the needs of families with young children.
+A landlord cannot deny to rent to someone just because they have children or are expecting a child.
+Landlords must also provide reasonable assistance to accommodate the needs of families with young children.

-It is strictly prohibited to deny housing to families with kids over a couple, change the terms of a lease agreement for a family with children, set higher rents or security deposits for those with children, and exclude families from specific amenities or floor plans.
+It is strictly prohibited to deny rent to tenants with kids over a couple, change the terms of a lease agreement for a family with children, set higher rents or security deposits for those with children, and exclude families from specific amenities or floor plans.

 Disability

-Landlords must not deny housing or make it difficult for someone with a disability to access the residence, such as not providing accessible parking or refusing to install needed items like grab bars in the bathroom.
-Landlords must also make reasonable accommodations for those with disabilities, such as allowing an service dogl or other assistance animal, installing ramps, or providing accessible parking spaces as they are a protected class.
-Not allowing an assistance animal or other accomodations is also considered discrimination if the tenant's disability is mental.
+A landlord must not deny housing or make it difficult for someone with a disability to access the residence, such as not providing accessible parking or refusing to install needed items like grab bars in the bathroom.
+Landlords must accept any assistance or reasonable accommodation request for those with disabilities, such as allowing an service dogl or other assistance animal, installing ramps, or providing accessible parking spaces as they are a protected class.
+Not allowing an assistance animal or other accommodations is also considered discrimination if the tenant's disability is mental.

 Marital Status

 This is also a protected class under the Fair Housing law.
-Landlords may not deny housing to unmarried couples who live together, nor can landlords impose additional fees or rents on unmarried couples.
+A landlord may not deny housing to unmarried couples who live together, nor can landlords impose additional fees or rents on unmarried couples.

 Tips for Landlords to Provide Fair Housing